-- 1. This report provides an updated alternative stock assessment of Patagonian toothfish in Falkland Islands waters, using data through year 2020.
+- 1. This report provides an updated alternative stock assessment of Patagonian toothfish in Falkland Islands waters, using data through year 2021.
 Assessment was done using a Bayesian surplus production model framework JABBA (Winker et al. 2018). - 2.
-Overall, the model showed a negative stock status trend in ~1995-2006, which reverted to a levelled trend following the introduction of TAC system in 2006.
-The estimated current biomass B{2020} is 7.7% below B{MSY} , and the current fishing mortality F{2020} is 1.2% below F{MSY} .
-Annual catches have not surpassed the estimated maximum sustainable yield (MSY) of 1,474 tonnes per year since 2018, indicating sustainable exploitation of the stock. - 3.
-JABBA produced substantially lower absolute and relative biomass estimates compared to the CASAL assessment, but only moderately lower MSY.
-Even though JABBA estimates were lower, the MSY still suggested that the stock was exploited sustainably in the most recent years (2018-2020). - 4.
+Overall, the model showed a negative stock status trend in ~1995-2005, which reverted to a levelled trend following the introduction of the TAC system in 2006.
+The estimated current biomass B{2021} is 5.1% above B{MSY} , and the current fishing mortality F{2021} is 26.9% below F{MSY} .
+Since 2006, annual catches have fluctuated narrowly around the estimated maximum sustainable yield (MSY) of 1,507 t, indicating sustainable exploitation of the stock. - 3.
+JABBA produced lower estimates of absolute biomass, relative biomass and MSY compared to the CASAL assessment, but the model still suggested that the stock was exploited sustainably in recent years, with total fishery removals lower than the surplus production. - 4.
 The age-structured model in CASAL remains a preferred approach to toothfish stock assessment in Falkland Islands as it integrates a wider range of data, i.e. takes explicitly into account somatic growth, reproduction, lagged effects of recruitment, natural mortality and multiple fishery-specific selectivities. - 5.
-Findings of this report provide insight into the usefulness of JABBA data-poor approach for other species /stocks managed by FIFD, where data limitations prevent the use of integrated age-structured assessment.
+Findings of this report provide insight into the usefulness of the JABBA data-moderate approach for other species /stocks managed by FIFD, where data limitations prevent the use of integrated age-structured assessment (e.g. rock cod Patagonotothen ramsayi).